-- The initial penetration rate is calculated as the number of total installations for a measure in the measure's first effective year (i.e., program activity), divided by the calculated potential installations associated with the technical potential.
-Guidehouse will plan to use the penetration rate for each measure in the year 2023 or the latest first year of program activity available from IOU program data.
-In the absence of IOU program data, we can in use data from the 2021-2026 ESA applications, whichever is earlier.
-This alignment of initial penetration rate ensures near term savings forecast for the ESA program in a baseline scenario are generally in line with historic program activity. - The adoption curve defines how the penetration rate changes over time.
+The initial penetration rate is calculated as the number of total installations for a measure in the measure's first effective year (i.e., program activity), divided by the calculated potential installations associated with the technical potential.
+Guidehouse will plan to use the penetration rate for each measure in latest year of program activity available from IOU program data.
+In the absence of IOU program data, we can use data from the 2021-2026 ESA applications.
+This alignment of initial penetration rate ensures near term savings forecast for the ESA program in a baseline scenario are generally in line with historic program activity.

+- The adoption curve defines how the penetration rate changes over time.
 In the 2021 Study, Guidehouse developed three prototypical adoption curves, which represented the range of barriers and measure attributes that are possible in this sector.
 The curves are independent of building type, ownership type, and climate zone.
 The adoption curves were developed leveraging historic program participation data and Guidehouse proposes to continue to leverage these curves, but will consider input from CPUC and stakeholders should overall budget allow for a refined or revised approach. - Achievable potential analysis will be limited only to those measures that pass the ESACET screening.